syyePhenomenol/HollowKnight.VanillaMapMod/README.md

 - "Mode": Toggle the map mode
     - "Normal": Adds new pins over the existing map
     - "Full Map": Shows all pins and the full map regardless of progression
+- "Mod Pins": Toggles the new pins on/off.
+- "Vanilla Pins": Toggles the game's existing pins on/off.
+- "Pin Size": Toggles the size of the new pins on/off.
 - "Customize Pins": Toggle each pool on/off.

 # How To Install